-In 2013 I wrote about the long-term project by the B-24 Liberator Restoration Fund (formed in 1989 and manned by a dedicated group of volunteers) in Werribee, Victoria to restore the last surviving Consolidated B-24 Liberator bomber operated by the Royal Australian Air Force (RAAF) in World War Two.
-This particular aircraft is a B-24M model (RAAF serial number A72-176) and is also the only B-24 in the southern hemisphere (there are only around 14 complete airframes surviving around the world today with a couple still flying in the USA).
+In 2013 I wrote about the long-term project by the B-24 Liberator Memorial Restoration Fund (formed in 1989 and manned by a dedicated group of volunteers) in Werribee, Victoria to restore the last surviving Consolidated B-24 Liberator bomber operated by the Royal Australian Air Force (RAAF) in World War Two.
+This particular aircraft is a B-24M model (s/n 44-41956, RAAF serial number A72-176, delivered in late 1944) and is also the only B-24 in the southern hemisphere (there are only around 14 complete airframes surviving around the world today with a couple still flying in the USA).

 The story of this aircraft being the last surviving RAAF B-24 Liberator is quite remarkable given 287 examples served in RAAF bomber squadrons No. 12, 21, 23, 24, 25, 99 and 102, along with No. 7 Operational Training Unit in Tocumwal, NSW which received the first 9 B-24’s in Australia in February 1944 (B-24D, B-24J, B-24L and B-24M models were operated by the RAAF).
-The Liberator was the only heavy bomber used in the Pacific by the RAAF and they operated from the Northern Territory, Western Australia, Morotai in the Netherlands East Indies and Palawan in the Philippines.
+The Liberator was the only heavy bomber used in the Pacific by the RAAF and they operated from the Northern Territory, Western Australia, Morotai in the Netherlands East Indies and Palawan in the Philippines with the sad loss in combat of 33 aircraft and more than 200 crew.
 In 1948 the last B-24’s where retired by the RAAF and replaced by Australian-built Avro Lincoln bombers.

 In February 2016 I revisited the restoration of the old girl in one of the World War Two hangars on the old Werribee airfield.
 Externally not much has changed on the B-24 airframe but much work has been done on the interior of the big bomber, along with work on various components of the aircraft.

 The majority of the airframe parts, equipment and engines for the restoration have been sourced from around Australia and the world, plus through generous donations.
-The wing was recovered in 1992 from a World War Two crash site in Papua New Guinea of USAAF B-24D Liberator (serial number 42-41091) and Japanese shrapnel damage can be still seen in sections of the wing.
 The volunteers worked on the wing while the fuselage deal was still being resolved.